SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 31. Save and activate your work.
 <br>![](/exercises/ex3/images/03_02_0310.png)

 32. Use what you have learned and create another ABAP Class for a another Behavior Pool and call it Z_BP_I_BOOKING_U_XXX.
-Copy the following code tot the “Local Types“ tab.
+Copy the following code to the “Local Types“ tab.
 As you can see, this Behavior Pool contains implementations for the READ, UPDATE and DELETE operations for **Bookings** as well as READ and CREATE for **BookingSupplement**.
 ```abap
 **********************************************************************
 *